ZS Collection

 This collection was formed throughout Serebryakova’s life.

-The first acquisitions were made by the museum in 1911 from the famous "World of Art" exhibition that launched Serebryakova’s name.
+The first acquisitions were made by the museum in 1911 from the "World of Art" exhibition that launched Serebryakova’s public reputation.

 Other sources of the collection were the artist’s children Tatyana and Evgeny Serebryakova’s holdings, as well as works acquired from Serebryakova’s personal exhibition in Leningrad in 1966.